-We work to better understand the factors that determine the extinction or persistence of threatened populations, and the synergistic effects of environmental changes including habitat modification, invasive species, disease, and pollution.
+We work to better understand the factors that determine the extinction or persistence of threatened species at local and landscape scales, and the synergistic effects of environmental changes including habitat modification, invasive species, disease, and pollution.
 We are particularly interested in the increasing importance of wildlife pathogens in biodiversity conservation, and in developing the emerging study of aeroconservation.

 The most meaningful ecological and conservation research contributes both to our academic understanding of study systems, and to on-the-ground conservation of wild species and spaces.
 This requires strong communication among stakeholders (researchers, landowners, government agencies, and NGOs).
 We are interested in finding ways to improve conservation networks and collaborations, and in effective communication of conservation science to the public.
 We intentionally direct our research to target critical knowledge gaps for at-risk species and habitats while addressing key questions in ecology and conservation science.

 Please click on the pages listed above to learn more.
 (This site is currently optimized for desktop or tablet use… FYI if you are viewing it on a phone.)